burrunan/gradle-s3-build-cache/README.md

 ```
 BUILD SUCCESSFUL in 6s
 1 actionable task: 1 executed
-S3 cache saved: 0ms, wasted: 233ms, reads: 1, hits: 0, elapsed: 233ms, processed: 0 B
+S3 cache 232ms saved (242ms saved on hits, 10ms wasted on misses), reads: 2, hits: 1, elapsed: 91ms, processed: 477 B
 S3 cache writes: 1, elapsed: 121ms, sent to cache: 472 B
 ```

 S3 reads:
-* `saved: 0ms` – the estimated time saved by the remote build cache (`original_task_elapsed_time - from_cache_task_elapsed_time`).
+* `saved: 232ms` – overall estimation of the remote cache impact on the build time
 Note: this estimation does not account for parallel task execution.
-Negative estimation means it is probably faster to build task from scratch rather than download the cached results.
+* `242ms saved on hits` – the estimated time saved by the remote build cache (`original_task_elapsed_time - from_cache_task_elapsed_time`).
+Note: this estimation does not account for parallel task execution. `saved on hits` means the cache helps, and `wasted on hits` means the estimated execution time would be less than the cache load time.
-* `wasted: 233ms` – the amount of time spent for `cache misses`
+* `10ms wasted on misses` – the amount of time spent for `cache misses`
-* `reads: 1` – number load requests to the remote cache
+* `reads: 2` – number load requests to the remote cache
-* `hits: 0` – number items loaded from the remote cache
+* `hits: 1` – number items loaded from the remote cache
 * `elapsed: 233ms` – total time spent on loading items from remote cache
 * `processed: 0 B` – number of bytes loaded from the remote cache